YixingHuang/DeepMedicPlus/Brain_MRI_Preprocessing_pipeline/README.md

-# DeepMedic+
+# DeepMedic+ Preprocessing Pipeline
 ## Preprocessing Pipeline for "Deep learning for brain metastasis detection and segmentation in longitudinal MRI data"
-This is the official code repository for our Medical Physics paper "Deep learning for brain metastasis detection and segmentation in longitudinal MRI data": https://doi.org/10.1002/mp.15863
+This is the preprocessing pipeline, which PD Dr. Florian Putz used to preproce our T1 MPRAGE data.

- The backbone of our implementation is from the [original DeepMedic repository](https://github.com/deepmedic/deepmedic).
-Therefore, almost all the instructions from the original DeepMedic repository still apply to our implementation.
+This is one part of the official code repository for our Medical Physics paper "Deep learning for brain metastasis detection and segmentation in longitudinal MRI data": https://doi.org/10.1002/mp.15863

  ## Citation
  To use these codes, please cite our paper: